Cissus discolor [KISS-us, DIS-kol-or], comes from the island of Java, where it’s found growing in the warm tropical rain forests.

 Discolor is a climbing plant reaching heights or lengths of up to 6’ – 8’ feet.

-It’s a medium grower which lasts for many years when given the proper care.
+It’s a medium grower that lasts for many years when given the proper care.

-As a climbing vine, it’s often trained on a trellis, pole, or hoop.
+As a climbing vine, it’s often trained on a trellis, pole, or hoop but also looks great in a hanging basket.

 The heart-shaped leaves are the highlight of this plant.